nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Restricting attribute and order to an integer value allows for the input to be easily anticipated and controlled.

-* **Alternative 1 (current choice):** Allow coaches to specify how to sort their list.
+* **Alternative 1 (current choice):** Allow Coaches to specify how to sort their list.
-    * Pros: More flexible and customisable to the needs of the coach.
+    * Pros: More flexible and customisable to the needs of the Coach.
-    * Cons: More troublesome as coach needs to check the User Guide to learn what integers to use.
+    * Cons: More troublesome as Coach needs to check the User Guide to learn what integers to use.

 ### Undo/redo feature